neurolibre/docs.neurolibre.org/source/SUBMIT.rst

     jupyter-book
     jupytext

-  .. warning:: Make sure as much as possible that your whole environment is not too big (>1GB of installed dependencies).
+  .. tip:: If your binder build fails with timeout errors, this is because your environment is too complex and slow to build.
-      Large environments increase the binder spawn time, impact your computing performance, and takes a lot of space on our servers.
+      But thanks to Docker internal caching mechanism, you can still re-try to submit the same repository so it continues to build.

-.. topic:: Additionnal instructions for Dockerfile
+.. topic:: Best practices when using Dockerfiles

   While Neurolibre can build a Dockerfile environment, we don't recommend it as this can be a source of lot of erros during build.
-  If you don't have choice, please make sur to follow these specific instructions:
+  If you don't have choice, please make sure to follow these specific instructions:

   1. We recommend that you use our base image to help you build your Dockerfile for Neurolibre: